Monarchy of Tuvalu: Foreign affairs

 The royal prerogative further extends to foreign affairs: the governor-general ratifies treaties, alliances, and international agreements.
 As with other uses of the royal prerogative, no parliamentary approval is required.
 However, a treaty cannot alter the domestic laws of Tuvalu; an act of Parliament is necessary in such cases.
 The governor-general, on behalf of the monarch, also accredits Tuvaluan high commissioners and ambassadors and receives diplomats from foreign states.
 In addition, the issuance of passports falls under the royal prerogative and, as such, all Tuvaluan passports are issued in the name of the monarch.
 The first page of a Tuvaluan passport reads:

-"The Governor-General of Tuvalu hereby requests and requires in the name of His Majesty King Charles the Third all those whom it may concern to allow the holder of this passport to pass freely, without hindrance or delay, and in case of need to give the holder all lawful aid and protection.
-The holder of this passport has the right to enter and reside in Tuvalu."
+"The Governor-General of Tuvalu hereby requests and requires in the name of the Sovereign of Tuvalu all those whom it may concern to allow the holder of this passport to pass freely, without hindrance or delay, and in case of need to give the holder all lawful aid and protection."